| EXECUTIVE SUMMARY

 14. High birth rates appear to stem primarily from:

-a. inadequate information about and availability
+a. inadequate information about and availability of means of fertility control;

-b. inadequate motivation for reduced numbers of
+b. inadequate motivation for reduced numbers of children combined with motivation for many

 children resulting from still high infant